Faroese-Telecom/React-Mock-HOC-Utils/README.md

 There are multiple shallow diving methods available in this utility - they are as follows:

 Each of one of them take in a `shallow` component as their first parameter.
 Meaning that for it to function, you have to pass in a `shallow` object by [Enzyme](https://github.com/airbnb/enzyme).
 The reason for it is because of the diving method inside the `shallow` object.
+Each one returns a `shallow` object back in respect to the amount of dives it did.

 ```js
 diveThroughComponents(shallow(<MyComponent />), [View, Text]);